The quantum tropical vertex: Introduction

 The main tool of \cite{MR2667135} is a reduction to a tropical setting using the correspondence theorem of Mikhalkin \cite{MR2137980} and Nishinou-Siebert \cite{MR2259922} between counts of curves in complex toric surfaces and counts of tropical curves in $\R^2$.
 Similarly, the main tool of the present paper is a reduction to a tropical setting using a correspondence theorem previously proved by the author \cite{bousseau2017tropical} between generating series of higher genus curves in toric surfaces and Block-Göttsche \mbox{$q$-deformed} tropical invariants.

-Given the fact that the relation between $q$-deformed tropical invariants and $q$-deformed scattering diagrams has already been worked out by Filippini-Stoppa \cite{MR3383167}, Theorem \ref{main_thm_ch2} should really be seen as a combination of \cite{bousseau2017tropical} and \cite{MR3383167}.
+Given that the relation between $q$-deformed tropical invariants and $q$-deformed scattering diagrams has already been worked out by Filippini and Stoppa \cite{MR3383167}, Theorem \ref{main_thm_ch2} should really be viewed as a combination of \cite{bousseau2017tropical} and \cite{MR3383167}.
 The new results required for the proof of \mbox{Theorem \ref{main_thm_ch2}} are: the check that the degeneration step used in \cite{MR2667135} to go from a log Calabi-Yau setting to a toric setting extends to the higher genus case and the check that the correspondence proved in \cite{bousseau2017tropical} has exactly the correct form to be used as input in \cite{MR3383167}.
 To make this paper more self-contained, we will in fact review the content of \cite{MR3383167}.

 The most technical part is the higher genus version of the degeneration step.
-As the general version of the degeneration formula in log Gromov-Witten theory is not yet known, we combine the general decomposition formula of \cite{abramovich2017decomposition} with some situation specific vanishing statements, which, as in \cite{bousseau2017tropical}, reduce the gluing operations to some torically transverse locus where they are under control, for example thanks to \cite{kim2018degeneration}.
+As the general version of the degeneration formula in log Gromov-Witten theory is not yet known, we combine the general decomposition formula of \cite{abramovich2017decomposition} with some situation specific vanishing statements, which, as in \cite{bousseau2017tropical}, reduce the gluing operations to some torically transverse locus where they are under control, thanks to, for example Kim, Lho and Ruddat \cite{kim2018degeneration}.